synfinatic/aws-sso-cli/docs/ecs-server.md

 ### AWS\_CONTAINER\_AUTHORIZATION\_TOKEN

 Specify the HTTP Authentication token used to authenticate communication between the ECS Server and clients (aws-sso and AWS SDK/CLI).
-Typically the value should be specified in the format of `Bearer <auth token value>`.
+Should be specified in the format of `Bearer <auth token value>`.

 ## Selecting a role via ECS Server